hershel-theodore-layton/simple-web-token/README.md

 - Dick Hardt (dick.hardt@microsoft.com), Editor
 - Yaron Goland (yarong@microsoft.com)

+The implementation of SHA-256 in Hack was heavily based on amosnier's C implementation.
+This Hack implementation can be found [here](https://github.com/hershel-theodore-layton/simple-web-token/blob/master/src/_Private/sha256.c.hack).
+The implementation in C can be found [here](https://github.com/amosnier/sha-2/tree/b29613850d6e54e7159197ef42c7d22d012b6367).
+The C code is licensed under `The Unlicense` or `BSD-0-Clause` at your option.
+Both licenses are public domain equivalent and do not require attribution.
+Thank you Amosnier, porting it was a pleasant experience.

 I believe to have met the requirements imposed on me by the third-party licenses.
 If you spot a violation of any third-party licenses in under this Github namespace, you may notify me by filing a Github Issue on the affected projects.